wadmiraal/docker-drupal/README.md

 	drush @docker.wadmiraal_drupal cc all

 This will clear the cache of your Drupal site.
 All other commands will function as well.

+### Running tests

+If you want to run tests, you may need to take some additional steps.
+Drupal's Simpletest will use cURL to simulate user interactions with a freshly installed site when running tests.
+This "virtual" site resides under `http://localhost:[forwarded ip]`.
+This gives issues, though, as the *container* uses port `80`.
+By default, the container's virtual host will actually listen to *any* port, but you still need to tell Apache on which ports it should bind.
+By default, it will bind on `80` *and* `8080`, so if you use the above examples, you can start running your tests straight away.
+But, if you choose to forward to a different port, you must add it to Apache's configuration and restart Apache.
+You can simply do the following:

+	# If you forwarded to another port than 8022, change accordingly.
+	# Password is "root".
+	ssh root@localhost -p 8022
+	# Change the port number accordingly.
+This example is if you forward
+	# to port 8081.
+	echo "Listen 8081" >> /etc/apache2/ports.conf
+	/etc/init.d/apache2 restart

+Or, shorthand:

+	ssh root@localhost -p 8022 -C 'echo "Listen 8081" >> /etc/apache2/ports.conf && /etc/init.d/apache2 restart'